winery/winery/docs/adr/index.md

 - [ADR-0023](0023-use-maven-as-build-tool.md) - Use Maven as build tool
 - [ADR-0024](0024-use-travis-for-continuous-integration.md) - Use TravisCI for Continuous Integration
 - [ADR-0025](0025-use-same-logback-test-xml-for-each-sub-project.md) - Use same `logback-test.xml` for each sub project
+- [ADR-0026](0026-store-license-and-readme-in-entity-root-folder-in-csar.md) - Store `LICENSE` and `README.md` in respective entity's root folder in a CSAR

 <!-- adrlogstop -->